mike14747/next-with-auth/README.md

 2.  **Protected** routes that can only be accessed by a logged in user (or in some cases, a specific logged in user... eg: update email, password and username routes).
 3.  **Admin** routes that can only be accessed by a user logged in with a role of admin.

-**Note**: the use of an explicit _return_ must be used with the response and status code if there is code that could still be run in the event that the above conditions are not met.
+**NOTE**: the use of an explicit _return_ must be used with the response and status code if there is code that could still be run in the event that the above conditions are not met.

 **Public API route**